 Oracle will manage TikTok's algorithm for US users under Trump administration deal

-Tech giant Oracle will receive a copy of TikTok's algorithm to operate for U.S. users, according to a senior official in President Donald Trump's administration on Monday.
+Tech giant Oracle will receive a copy of the algorithm powering TikTok to operate for U.S. users, according to a senior official in President Donald Trump's administration on Monday.

 Determining next steps for the algorithm, currently owned by the Beijing-based ByteDance, has been one of the most closely watched issues during negotiations over TikTok's future.

+The algorithm would be “fully inspected and retrained,” the senior White House official said Monday.
+In a call with reporters, the official later emphasized that the content recommendation formula would be retrained only on U.S. data in order to make sure the system is “behaving appropriately.”
+It is currently unclear if retraining the U.S. copy of the algorithm on local data would essentially create a separate TikTok experience just for domestic users.

+“The president will sign later this week is an executive order, essentially declaring that the terms of this deal meets America’s national security needs,” the White House official said.
+He notes that Trump will then issue a 120 day reprieve in order to get the necessary agreements finalized.

 Full details on investors have not been released.
-However, the official confirmed that Silver Lake, a private equity firm, is part of the investment group.
+However, the official confirmed that the U.S. operations will be a new joint venture with a board of directors that will have a majority of American members — Oracle and Silver Lake, a private equity firm, are the only confirmed consortium participants so far.

-President Joe Biden, a Democrat, signed bipartisan legislation before leaving office requiring ByteDance, the Chinese company behind TikTok, to sell its assets to an American company or face a ban.
+The White House official also said that under the preliminary deal — which still requires Chinese officials to sign off on a framework agreement — the United States will not take equity stake in the new venture or have representation on the controlling committee.

 Trump, a Republican, has extended the deadline several times as he worked to reach a deal to keep TikTok available.
 He spoke to Chinese President Xi Jinping on Friday.